itfilipf/document-management/README.md

 - **201 Created** – Document uploaded successfully (new file or new revision).

-- **400 Bad Request** – Missing file parameter or invalid request format.
+- **400 Bad Request** – Missing file parameter or invalid request format, or duplicated file.

 - **403 Forbidden** – Missing or invalid authentication token.